 Good for: less experienced cooks, lots of choice

 HOW IT WORKS

 I chose how many meals I wanted per week (between 2 and 6), how many portions per meal (2, 4 or 6), and when I wanted them delivered (Tuesday to Friday).
 Home Chef has an 8am-8pm delivery window and will leave your box on your doorstep if you’re not home to receive it.
 The insulation and cooling pack kept everything chilled until I managed to get it into the fridge.
-At signup I was also asked to create a taste profile with my dietary requirements.
+At signup I was also asked to create a taste profile with my dietary requirements to get the best meal delivery for weight loss.
 You can get really specific here if you want to, like saying you prefer chicken over seafood, that you want to avoid pork or dairy, or are interested in low-carb recipes.